 - Inclusion – ensuring that Squash is equally accessible to any member of the community so they can be fully involved in whatever capacity they choose; and that they are supported to achieve their potential in any capacity e.g. player, employee, volunteer, or coach

-We will work to ensure that people have a genuine and equal opportunity to participate fully of their own ambitions and abilities that they feel respected and valued and are not singled out, with regard to their background.
+We will work to ensure that people have a genuine and equal opportunity to participate fully in their own ambitions and abilities so that they feel respected and valued and are not singled out, with regard to their background.

 2.2 Action to deal with incidents